Chevrolet Equinox EV: Overview

 During its introduction, General Motors stated that Equinox EV would have a starting price of around in the United States and would be offered in various LT and RS trim levels.

 Trim levels were detailed in September 2022.
 The 2024 base 1LT trim was to have an estimated range of 250 mi, and produce 210 hp and 242 lbft torque, but GM never actually produced the 2024 1LT trim.
 Non-base 2024 trims were 2LT, 3LT, 2RS and 3RS.

 Chevrolet began manufacturing the 2024 Equinox EV in January 2024 at its Ramos Arizpe plant in Mexico.
 Chevrolet dealers began receiving deliveries of the 2024 Equinox EV in May 2024.

 The Equinox EV was introduced at Auto Beijing in China in May 2024.
 It was intended to be produced locally by SAIC-GM.
-However, production plans were halted, and the model was never sold in China.
+However, production plans were halted, and the model was never sold in China as GM retired the Chevrolet brand from China in 2025.